How to use a CakePHP API as the data backend for Ember in 30 minutes

 Verify you are able to delete records in your API by using the Ember page by:

-- making sure it now displays
+• Making sure it now displays Delete buttons

-buttons (and confirming the delete)
+• Pressing one of the Delete buttons (and confirming the delete)

 If things went well:

-tab):- one for the CORS
+• One for the CORS OPTIONS

-- one for the actual
+• One for the actual DELETE

-- clicking those requests should now produce information that makes sense to you
+• Clicking those requests should now produce information that makes sense to you

-- the record was deleted from your CakePHP database
+• The record was deleted from your CakePHP database

-- refreshing the page should no longer show the deleted record
+• Refreshing the page should no longer show the deleted record

-- you should by now be quite impressed with how easy that actually was
+• You should by now be quite impressed with how easy that actually was

 10. Adding the add action

-Without going into details we will create an
+Without going into details we will create an Ember nested route to create a dedicated page for our add action by running:

-1 | ember generate route cocktails/add |
+ember generate route cocktails/add

 This will: